nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/stopwords.md

 #### Attempt to Get a Stopwords List with a Text Not in the Database

-Suppose the CTS URN `DEADBEEF` does not exist in the database.
+Suppose no text has the identifier `DEADBEEF`.

 Request: